PhilAppleby/GoDb/README.md

 ## Combining genotype records
-Genotype records are combined in both Python and Golang code, with sample overlaps resolved according to the indicated genotype resolution rules.
+Genotype records are combined in both Python and Golang code, with sample overlaps resolved according to the indicated genotype resolution rules.If there were no sample overlaps this would be a matter of concatenating the genotype arrays and writing the combined record.
+Sample overlaps mean that the genotype for every sample must be checked across the record sets.
+This is explained further below and summarised in the figure.

 ![](images/combining_geno_data.png)

+The figure shows in-memory arrays built prior to writing the output.
+Data for each of the input arrays is copied to expanded intermediate arrays, in the same order as the combined array, before comparison is done, followed by a final copy step to the output array.

 ## Performance